runemadsen/programmingdesignsystems.com/OUTLINE.md

 Things that currently do not fit:
+  - Something about polygons (simple/complex/concave, etc).
+A definition in geometry.
   - Positive and negative space?
   - Other layout mechanisms than grid systems?
   - Machine learning?